qarmin/czkawka/README.md

 Since Czkawka is written in Rust and it aims to be a faster alternative to FSlint or DupeGuru which are written in Python, we need to compare the speed of these tools.

-I tested it on a 256 GB SSD and a i7-4770 CPU.
+I tested it on a 256 GB SSD and an i7-4770 CPU.

 I prepared a disk and performed a test without any folder exceptions and with disabled ignoring of hard links.
 The disk contained 363 215 files, took 221,8 GB and had 62093 duplicate files in 31790 groups which occupied 4,1 GB.